ChineseMutualAid/computer-literacy-2017/lesson-4/index.md

 ---
 # The End

 Yay!
-You completed the final lesson!
+You completed the course!